-Bafétimbi Gomis’ four-goal haul for Lyon in their 7-1 away rout of Dinamo Zagreb saw him become the first French player to score as many as four goals in a single Champions League/European Cup match since Lucien Cossou for Monaco in September 1963.
+Bafétimbi Gomis’ four-goal haul for Lyon in their 7-1 rout at Dinamo Zagreb saw him become the first French player to score as many as four goals in a single Champions League/European Cup match since Lucien Cossou for Monaco in September 1963.

-Gomis only scored nine goals in the UEFA Champions League overall, with 44% of them coming in this match.
-He would only play once more in the competition, with these his final goals.
+Gomis only scored nine goals in the Champions League overall, with 44% of them coming in this match.
+He would only play once more in the competition after this, with these his final goals.